Create a social app to log runs with running buddies

 Step 8Cross the finish line

-Run your code and try it out!
+Run your code and try it out.

-• Run your code to test and tweak.
+• Running your code

 You're almost to the finish line!
 Let's use development mode to run this workflow in Slack directly from the machine you're reading this from now: